nileshs23/divine-society-1574/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is console based project.
-Java and SQL are used as primary to perform certain actions.
+Java and SQL are used as primary programming lanquage to perform certain actions.
 Here As seen Below in screenshots you can perform various operation on he database using java only.

-Try `Link in Description` forking the project and  help me to grow.
+Try `forking`  the project and  help me to grow.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>